-Running is like a professional or life journey.
+Running is like a professional or business journey.
 If you keep running in circles, you are stuck in a loop of the same challenges and frustrations with very little progress

 Read: Competing with yourself leads to meaningful victories